 The recent wave of acquisitions and the shrinking BI market, as described in our previous BI Tools news alert, has continued to develop: in early August, HPE announced that it would be taking over all the assets of MapR, which was in financial hot water.
 In the wake of this news, Cloudera announced that it had received the go-ahead to acquire Arcadia Data's technology and assets.
 Tech companies that have access to (patented) technology to acquire valuable insights from big data analytics in an accessible way continue to be interesting acquisition targets in a consolidating market that seems to be more and more focused on self-service BI and everything that comes with that.

 Data analysis, and data-driven working in particular, enables organizations to make the most of their improvement potential.
 But in order to live up to their fullest potential, some proverbial sacred cows will have to be sacrificed on the altar of progress.
-So says Daan van Beek, founder of Passionned Group and author of management books such as The Intelligent Organization.
+So says Daan van Beek, founder of Passionned Group and author of management books such as Data Science for Decision-Makers.
 The idea of BI as a separate department, for example, is a thing of the past.
 "But that's okay, because change releases new energy," according to Van Beek.

 During the month of May, the market for BI platforms and analytics carried on like business as usual, but early June brought with it breaking news.
 The BI community was shaken up by the acquisition of two promising BI Tools vendors, and there were some high-profile failures at two well-known specialists of big data solutions.
 Let's start with the acquisitions.
 Firstly, the Santa Cruz-based niche player Looker was acquired.
 Looker, mostly known for LookML as an alternative to SQL, disappeared into the Google cloud for 2.6 billion USD.
 Hardly a moment passed before Salesforce announced they were absorbing the Seattle-based market leader Tableau for 15.7 billion USD in stocks.
 Are customers going to have any choice left?